 Even in Google Docs, some standards must be made and in this section, the steps to use Google Docs's tools to improve your work is elucidated.
 This Guideline recommends you to use Headings and a dynamic Table of Contents for better document outline, among others.

-Our official reference style is Harvard, specifically the Harvard-style recommended by Mendeley.
+Our official reference style is Harvard, specifically the Harvard-style recommended by citethisforme and Mendeley.
 This section gives examples of the Harvard citation style (in-line and in the Reference List) in different cases and where to place them.